 California is known for its scenic routes whether by train, car, or bike.
 The nice thing about a bicycle tour is you’ll take in more of this fantastical scenery along the way.

-Since you might just pack the bike on your car to hit some of these trails, you can make this journey extra cool by staying at these retro motels along the way.
+Since you might just pack the bike in (or on) your car to hit some of these trails, you can make this journey extra cool by staying at these retro motels along the way.

 Midway up the coast is the Port of Los Angeles where you’ll find a great starting point in the seaside town of San Pedro.

-There are miles of coastline bike paths heading north along the winding cliffs towards Rancho Palos Verdes.
+There are miles of coastline bike paths heading north along the winding cliffs toward Rancho Palos Verdes.

 Needless to say, the ocean views across the Pacific looking at Catalina Island are incredibly picturesque.

 A fun little break between touring would be hitting one of these fun trampoline parks!
 They’re pretty much everywhere up and down the coast.

 If you just want to bike around town and eat and drink along the way, here’s a fun little bicycle tour we found around the marina.